flaviumircia/FitnessApp/README.md

 # FitnessApp
-Android App for tracking user daily steps.
-TBA
+Android Application for tracking user daily steps(but also BPM, weight etc).
+"Walk it" Fitness app.